 Twilio (TWLO) Gains As Market Dips: What You Should Know

-Heading into today, shares of the company had lost 3.23% over the past month, lagging the Computer and Technology sector's loss of 0.11% and the S&P 500's loss of 1.81% in that time.
+Coming into today, shares of the company had lost 4.99% in the past month.
+In that same time, the Computer and Technology sector gained 0.55%, while the S&P 500 lost 0.56%.

-TWLO will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect TWLO to post earnings of -$0.15 per share.
-This would mark a year-over-year decline of 475%.
+Investors will be hoping for strength from TWLO as it approaches its next earnings release.
+On that day, TWLO is projected to report earnings of -$0.15 per share, which would represent a year-over-year decline of 475%.
 Our most recent consensus estimate is calling for quarterly revenue of $679.59 million, up 51.7% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for TWLO.
-Recent revisions tend to reflect the latest near-term business trends.
+It is also important to note the recent changes to analyst estimates for TWLO.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
 TWLO currently has a Zacks Rank of #4 (Sell).

 The Internet - Software industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 208, putting it in the bottom 19% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 203, which puts it in the bottom 21% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report